 So chilling champagne’s more important than sweating over a six burner hob.

 It’s important to be honest, or you’ll end up with a kitchen that’s totally wrong for you.

 The key question is ...

 This can be hard to answer.
 So to help you do this in a fun and easy way, we created

 It’ll give you clarity, and all the information your designer needs to create a totally tailor made kitchen.

-Download yours in the 'Simple Steps’ section below.
+And see how to use it in the 'Simple Steps' section below.

 As well as cooking and entertaining, the modern kitchen can be designed to do anything.

 Does yours also need to be a dining room, a place for relaxation, a utility room, or somewhere you can work?